Create Frictionless Shopping and Checkout

-- Intelligent display ads use AI inferencing to understand customer engagement and interest.
-Content can be adapted to the audience in real time.
+- Intelligent digital signage ads use AI inferencing to understand customer engagement and interest.
+The platform adapts content to the audience in near-real time.

 - Smart shelves instantly check product availability so that items can be quickly replenished.

 - Endless aisle kiosks let customers see more products available at other locations.
-They also offer cross-selling and upselling opportunities.
+They also enable cross-selling and upselling opportunities.

-- Smart self-checkout systems accept loyalty cards, coupons, and transactions via mobile phone.
+- Smart self-checkout systems accept loyalty cards, coupons, and transactions via mobile phone or through touchless technologies.
 Integrated video analytics identify products when a barcode is missing or unreadable.